-Included are grants of right of way to the Charleston and Summerville Electric Railway Co. and the Charleston & Summerville Interurban Railway Company; papers pertaining to the Southern Power Company of New York; and a plat of land situated along the Ashley River (S.C.).
+Included are grants of right of way to the Charleston and Summerville Electric Railway Co. and the Charleston & Summerville Interurban Railway Company; papers pertaining to the Southern Power Company of New York; and a plat of land situated along the Ashley River, South Carolina (See oversize box for Collections 152 and 153).